remmertjack/Clustering-Ball-Players-1/README.md

 Center/Straightaway%, Opposite%, but then also measures of production such as xBA, xISO, xwOBA.
 This way we could know more objectively the difference between a Table-Setter and a Power-Hitter.
-I do believe that a combination of these variables will provide “better” groupings and explain more the of the dataset rather than the 56% here.
+I do believe that a combination of these variables will provide *“better”* groupings and explain more the of the dataset rather than 56%.

 Additionally, I am going to take a deeper dive using dimensionality reduction techniques to analyze the variables more thoroughly.
 As we saw